 A mid-range, G-90 galvanized steel shingles metal roofing system appropriate for most homes will cost about double the cost of asphalt shingles.
 The cost of materials alone would be about $3.50 per square foot, plus the cost of underlayment (about $40 per roll).
 Fully installed, such a system may cost anywhere from $7.00 to $11.00 per square foot for an average roof.

-Then there are also some “more-exotic” systems such as stainless steel millennium tiles that will cost about $10.00 per square foot, $16 to $20 fully installed. – This is comparable to the cost of copper and zinc tiles.
+Then there are the “more-exotic” systems such as stainless steel millennium tiles that will cost you about $10.00 per square foot, or $16 to $20 fully installed. – This is comparable to the cost of premium copper and zinc tiles.

 Making Sense of the Confusion